Lake Ontario: Economic impact

 Lake Ontario is the site of several major commercial ports including the Port of Toronto and the Port of Hamilton.
-Hamilton Harbour is the location of major steel production facilities.
+Hamilton Harbour has major steel production facilities.

 The government of Ontario, which holds the lakebed rights of the Canadian portion of the lake under the Beds of Navigable Waters Act, does not permit wind power to be generated offshore.
 In Trillium Power Wind Corporation v.
 Ontario (Natural Resources), the Superior Court of Justice held Trillium Power—since 2004 an "Applicant of Record" who had invested $35,000 in fees and, when in 2011 the Crown made a policy decision against offshore windfarms, claimed an injury of $2.25 billion—disclosed no reasonable cause of action.

 The Great Lakes once supported an industrial-scale fishery, with record hauls in 1899; overfishing later blighted the industry.
 However, only recreational fishing activities exist in the 21st century.